-From the two instances in Figure~\ref{fig:vis}, we can obtain some following interesting observations.
-We find that in the first layer, which models the second order feature interactions, these feature fields are hard to distinguish when selecting the beneficial interactions.
-This suggests that almost all the second-order feature interactions are useful, which also why we sample all of them in the first layer, i.e., $m_1 = n$.
-Except that the diagonal elements are with the smallest values, which suggests that our designed interaction selection mechanism can classify the redundant self-interacted feature interactions, even though we keep and model all pairs of feature interactions.
-The selected feature interactions of order-3 and order-4 are mostly not overlapped in the correctly predicted instances (a) and (b).
-In instance (a), our model selects relevant feature fields (\textit{Gender}, \textit{Age}, \textit{ReleaseTime}, \textit{WatchTime}) for \textit{Genre} in order-3, while selects the other two feature fields (\textit{Occupation}, \textit{Gender}) in order-4.
-Likewise, in instance (b), relevant feature fields (\textit{Gender}, \textit{Age}, \textit{occupation}, \textit{WatchTime}) for \textit{Genre} in order-3 are selected, with the other two feature fields (\textit{Occupation}, \textit{Gender}) selected in order-4.
-For feature fields \textit{Gender} and \textit{Zipcode}, the same pattern can been seen.
-However, in the wrongly predicted instances (c), the feature interactions of order-3 and order-4 are mostly not overlapped.
-This proves that our model can indeed select meaningful feature combination and model feature interactions of increasing orders with multiple layers in most cases, rather than select the redundant feature combinations of same feature fields.
+From the two instances in Fig.~\ref{fig:vis}, we can obtain the following interesting observations.
+We find that in the first layer, which models the second order feature interactions, these feature fields are difficult to distinguish when selecting the beneficial interactions.
+This suggests that almost all the second-order feature interactions are useful, which is why we sample all of them in the first layer, i.e., $m_1 = n$, except that the diagonal elements have the smallest values, which suggests that our designed interaction selection mechanism can classify the redundant self-interacting feature interactions, even though we keep and model all pairs of feature interactions.
+The selected feature interactions of order-3 and order-4 mostly do not overlap in the correctly predicted instance (a).
+In instance (a), our model selects relevant feature fields (\textit{Gender}, \textit{Age}, \textit{ReleaseTime}, and \textit{WatchTime}) for \textit{Genre} in order-3 but selects the other two feature fields (\textit{Occupation} and \textit{Gender}) in order-4.
+However, in the wrongly predicted instances (b), the feature interactions of order-3 and order-4 mostly do not overlap.

+This proves that our model can indeed select meaningful feature combinations and model feature interactions of increasing orders with multiple layers in most cases, rather than selecting the redundant feature combinations of the same feature fields.
 We can also find some meaningful feature combinations in common cases.
-For examples, \textit{Gender} are usually relevant with feature fields \textit{Age}, \textit{occupation}, and \textit{WatchTime}, while \textit{Age} are usually relevant with feature fields \textit{Gender}, \textit{WatchTime}, and \textit{Genre}.
-This provides some rationales for the model prediction.
+For example, \textit{Gender} is usually relevant to the feature fields \textit{Age}, \textit{occupation}, and \textit{WatchTime}, while \textit{Age} is usually relevant to the feature fields \textit{Gender}, \textit{WatchTime}, and \textit{Genre}.
+This provides some rationale for the model prediction.